 Air Canada does offer a specialized funeral shipping service ‘AC Compassion’.
 For more information, visit our page on Air Transportation of Human Remains or call (855) 617-0232 to speak with a shipping professional in Vancouver now.

-Can you donate a body to science in BC?
+Can you donate a body to science in British Columbia?

 Yes, the University of British Columbia does have a Body Donation Program (for those wishing to make an anatomical gift.
 Donating your body to science can be a wonderful way to leave a lasting legacy to future generations.